The Benefits of Having a Good Business Credit Score

 3. It Protects Your Personal Finances

 With business credit, you can separate your personal and business financial obligations.
-Your company debts will be reported on your company’s credit reports, saving your personal credit rating from being impacted from any financial woes your business may face, and vice versa.
+Your company debts will be reported on your small business’s credit reports, saving your personal credit rating from being impacted from any financial woes your business may face, and vice versa.

-Of course, it’s still important to review your personal credit report too.
+Of course, it’s still important to review your personal credit report.
 When you apply for a loan, lenders may want to review your personal credit score in addition to your business’s credit report.

-Once you’ve established great business credit, not only will this help you when you seek loans from financial lenders, but it also bodes well for the credit terms provided by suppliers.
+Once you’ve established great business credit, not only will this help you when you apply for business financing, but it also bodes well for the credit terms provided by suppliers.

 When it’s time to purchase additional equipment and inventory, consider purchasing on credit.
 If your suppliers can trust that your business is financially stable and capable of repaying debts in a timely manner, they’ll be more comfortable in forgoing prepayment and allowing you to purchase on credit.